grafana/grafana/docs/sources/panels/queries.md

   * You cannot change an existing query to use the Mixed Data Source.
 * **Dashboard -** Select this to use a result set from another panel in the same dashboard.

-### Data source query options
+### Query options

-Click **Options** next to the data source selector to see settings for your selected data source.
-Changes you make here affect only queries made on this panel.
+Click **Query options** next to the data source selector to see settings for your selected data source.
+Changes you make here affect only queries made in this panel.

 {{< docs-imagebox img="/img/docs/queries/data-source-options-7-0.png" class="docs-image--no-shadow" max-width="400px" >}}